TLii/remote-ide-cpp/README.md

 ### Environment variables

 - `$IDE_PASSWORD` sets the login password for the created user.
 User name, however is set during image build and shouldn't be changed any more; the default is `vscode`.
-- You can provide a single ssh key through the environment variable `SSH-KEY`, if it happens to contain no illegal characters.
+- You can provide a single ssh key through the environment variable `SSH_KEY` as a base64encoded string.
 This is not very well implemented, so use is discouraged.

 ### Special mount locations